anivlam35/plunger_adjustment/README.md

 >*All the \*.py files have description inside.*

 ### Conclusions<a name="Conclusions"></a>
 We have got the approach for measuring paralellism of foils of OUPS.
-With RPi Camera 1 pixel is equivalent to 4 mkm.
+And it undoubtedly can be used in the future.

 Unfinished issues: